Immigration judge says trial workloads and resource constraints are 'a problem'

 On stresses on the immigration court docket

-Mimi Tsankov: You may already know this, but the immigration judges are hearing cases day in and day out, usually 3 to 4 trials a day.
+Mimi Tsankov: The immigration judges are hearing cases day in and day out, usually 3 to 4 trials a day.
 So with 3500 cases pending, we just don't get as much time as we'd like to be able to devote to each and every one of the cases.

 A Martínez: Do things move quicker when someone has a lawyer with them?

-Mimi Tsankov: Absolutely.
-We, as immigration judges, we always encourage the respondents to seek representation because, as you know, they don't have the right to free representation in immigration court.
+Mimi Tsankov: We always encourage the respondents to seek representation because, as you know, they don't have the right to free representation in immigration court.
 Fortunately, there are a lot of non-governmental organizations that are providing some assistance to them.
+And one of the most recent initiatives that the administration just came out with was something called the Council for Children initiative that is in eight courts around the country.

 On how asylum cases will be prioritized